When the Earth Trembled: Preservation status

-This film was long thought to be a lost film, with no prints known to exist.
+When the Earth Trembled was long thought to be a lost film, with no prints known to exist.
 In 2015, the film was restored by EYE Film Institute Netherlands from three incomplete prints from the EYE Film Institute, the British Film Institute, and the Museum of Modern Art.
-The restored print was premiered on 28 March 2015 at EyeMuseum.
+The restored print was premiered on March 28, 2015 at EyeMuseum.

-On 29 May 2015, the San Francisco Silent Film Festival presented the film at the Castro Theatre in San Francisco.
+On May 29, 2015, the San Francisco Silent Film Festival presented the film at the Castro Theatre in San Francisco.